Heather Suzanne Woods is a scholar and teacher of digital rhetoric.

 Consulting

-Heather is available to consult individuals and organizations on digital media strategy, online content creation, and political communication campaigns.
+Heather advises individuals and organizations on digital media strategy, online content creation, and political communication campaigns.

 Trainings